webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 {{< /note >}}

 ##### plugins
-The loctool is driven by plugins that know how to parse various types of files, and write out the appropriate localized output.
+The loctool is driven by plugins that know how to parse various types of files and writes out the appropriate localized output.
-Here's match for various languages.
+Here are matchs for various languages.

 | type | plugins |projectType  |
 | --- | --- | --- |